-What is Behçet’s disease?
+What is Behçet’s?

-Although Behçet’s disease is incurable at present, incurable does not mean untreatable.
+Although Behçet’s is incurable at present, incurable does not mean untreatable.
 There are several ways in which the immune system can be suppressed to an appropriate level to reduce the extra inflammation, and this suppresses the symptoms.

 Most of the symptoms are painful but not life-threatening.
 However, when the disease affects major parts of the body, such as the eyes or brain, it can cause serious consequences including blindness or strokes – but this is fortunately rare.
 Behçet’s symptoms typically come and go in a series of attacks (flare-ups) throughout life.
 The disease can often, but not always, become less severe with increasing age, where flare-ups become less aggressive and happen less frequently.
 Most people with Behçet’s have a normal lifespan and, with appropriate medical help, can hope to lead close-to-normal daily lives.

 No-one knows for sure how many people with Behçet’s there are in the UK, but it is estimated that there are about 1 in 100,000 – that is, about 1000 people affected.
 It much more common in the Middle East and Asia.
 Because it is more prevalent in the areas surrounding the old silk trading routes, it is sometimes known as the ‘Silk Route’ disease.
 As yet, it is not known what triggers this disease.
 It is very important to have good dental hygiene, as active disease can have a bad impact on this, and poor dental hygiene can in turn result in aggravation in mouth ulcers.
 Some people find that paying attention to their diet can reduce their symptoms, but others don’t.
 Whilst there is insufficient research into this, it is good to have a sensible balanced diet.